This post is a complete review of TunnelBear with a comprehensive Guide on the features you need to know.

-When connecting to TunnelBear, you’ll have the option to connect to any one of the mere 22 countries where the Bear has server honeypots located.
+When you connect to TunnelBear, you will be offered the option to connect to any one of the mere 22 countries where the Bear has servers located.

-You won’t find any options for connecting to specific cities, or for special purposes, such as streaming or P2P file sharing.
+There are no options for connecting to specific cities, or for special purposes, like streaming or P2P file sharing.
 The service doesn’t offer any server numbers.

-Compared to most of its competitors, TunnelBear’s server network could be considered “bearly” there.
+When placed head to head with most of its competitors, TunnelBear’s server network could be considered “bearly” there.
 (I promise, just a few more bear puns.)
 The provider does support P2P file sharing, but suggests keeping such activity to its servers in Canada, U.S., U.K., Romania, the Netherlands, Germany or Sweden.

 The provider’s apps are arguably the easiest-to-use apps I’ve ever tested.
-If you’re a beginner VPN user who’s looking for an easy way to keep your online travels undercover, TunnelBear definitely “bears” a look.
+For newbies to VPN, looking for an easy way to keep your online activity undercover, TunnelBear definitely “bears” a look.

 4. Speed and Performance

-Before I share TunnelBear’s connection speeds, I’d like to share with you Pixel Privacy’s methods of speed testing.
+Before sharing the TunnelBear’s connection speeds, I’d like to share with you the methods we used in speed testing that is, the Pixel Privacy’s method

-We conduct all VPN connection speed tests using a gigabit Ethernet connection located in the United States.
-We perform the tests using the provider’s Windows app and connect via OpenVPN over UDP.
+All VPN connection speed tests was conducted using a gigabit Ethernet connection located in the United States.
+The tests was performed using the provider’s Windows app and was connected via OpenVPN over UDP.

 We test by connecting to 3 separate server locations in the United Kingdom, the United States, and Hong Kong.
 For 3 days, we perform 3 tests per day, spaced at least 4 hours apart.
 We then average all of the speed test readings.

-TunnelBear’s download speeds measured in at an average of 55 Mbps.
+The average download speed of TunnelBear was measured at an average of 55 Mbps.
 While these are certainly fast, the provider’s lack of streaming support and limited P2P file-sharing support mean these speeds can’t be put to much use for two of the most popular VPN activities.

-TunnelBear doesn’t restrict your online access with a data cap or bandwidth restrictions on paid subscription plans.
-Free subscriptions are limited to 500MB data per month, but there are no bandwidth limitations.
+TunnelBear has no bandwith or data restrictions and doesn’t restrict your online access with a data cap or bandwith limitation on paid subscription plans only.
+However, free subscriptions are limited to 500MB data per month, but there are no bandwidth limitations.

 5. Price (Free or Paid version)

-TunnelBear offers two premium subscription options and one limited free account.
+TunnelBear has two premium subscription options and one limited free account.

 Signing up for a free account will grant you 500MB of free data per month, but you’ll need to upgrade to a paid account for unlimited data and other premium features, like multiple simultaneous connections.

-You can choose a monthly or annual subscription.
-TunnelBear’s annual plan offers the best overall deal as it’s heavily discounted.
+You can either choose the monthly or yearly subscription.
+TunnelBear’s yearly plan offers the best overall deal as it’s heavily discounted.